-Each year, WCL makes available dozens of Dean’s Fellowships, which offer certain J.D. and LL.M students the opportunity to work with selected faculty members, administrative offices, and programs.
-Every semester, the WCRO hires Dean’s Fellows to assist with its projects, including legal research, jurisprudence collections, the summer program in The Hague, and other scholarly initiatives.
+Each year, WCL makes available Dean’s Fellowships offering certain J.D. and LL.M students the opportunity to work with selected faculty members, administrative offices, and programs.
+The WCRO hires Dean’s Fellows to assist with its projects, including legal research, jurisprudence collections, the Summer Law Program in The Hague, and other scholarly initiatives.

 Below are two fellowship programs offered to students:

 Summer Law Program in The Hague Dean's Fellows

 The WCRO also seeks a Dean's Fellow for the Fall and Spring semesters to provide administrative assistance to its Summer Law Program in The Hague.
 We look for students to assist marketing the program, undertaking administrative tasks, and helping to update course materials.
 We value attention to detail, strong organizational skills and familiarity with Microsoft Office programs.
 Experience or interest in international law, program management, and study abroad are all great assets.

 eligibility and requirements